mik90/rlox/README.md

 - The REPL should print out the result of expressions without requiring another `print` statement
   - So it'll just execute statements but for expressions it'll evaluate it and then print out the value
 - Support for `break` and `continue` statements.
 They may be nested inside other blocks.
+- Use something other than the `return_value` member of `Interpreter` to handle return values